 Manual Butcher’s Saw

-Basically a hacksaw with bigger teeth.
+Basically a hacksaw with bigger teeth and, depending on the thickness of the meat, this can be a challenging process.
 They come in various lengths but don’t go for one that’s too long.
 Make sure the handle is comfortable and gives you a solid grip.
 The leverage you gain will make cutting the frozen meat much easier than using a butcher’s knife.
 This is also a great way for slicing through bones.

-Probably the best alternative to the electric saw.
+Probably the best alternative to an electric saw and a good way to cut.

 The Butcher’s Knife

-A robust, durable, heavy-duty steel butcher knife can also be used to cut the meat.
-Place emphasis on the heavy duty aspect.
-It has to be well sharpened with a serrated edge, such that each and every stroke made on the frozen meat digs in deeper and deeper with great efficiency.
-If possible, run the part of the meat that you are going to cut under cold running water for a couple of minutes; this will soften the outside a little, enabling you to “dig in” so you have a nice firm starting point.
+If possible, run the part of the meat that you are going to cut under running cold water for a couple of minutes; this will soften the edges of the meat a little, enabling you to “dig in” so you have a nice firm starting point.

 In some instances, the meat chunks could have bones, and even the strongest of butcher knives will not come in handy.
 In this case, you need to have a butcher’s saw or a sterilized hacksaw to cut through the bones.

-As you may have noticed, frozen meat can be quite slippery on the cutting board.
-In light of this, you have to ensure that the frozen meat is well placed on the cutting board such that the meat doesn’t accidentally slip from your hands and you end up chopping off more than a piece of the roast.
+As you may have noticed, frozen meat can be quite slippery.
+In light of this, you have to ensure that the frozen meat is well placed on a flat surface such as a cutting board.
+Maintain a firm grip so that the meat doesn’t accidentally slip from your hands and you end up chopping off more than a piece of the roast.

 Always ensure that the cutting board is well grounded and is firm.
-You can achieve this by placing a wet piece of kitchen towel beneath the cutting board so that it doesn’t move while cutting.
-Then one arm should be strongly placed on the frozen meat while the other works on the cutting.
+You can achieve this by placing a towel or piece of paper towel beneath the cutting board so that it doesn’t move while cutting.

 Can I Use An Electric Meat Slicer?

 If the meat is completely frozen, no. You’ll end up damaging the blade.
-If slightly frozen, then an electric meat slicer is probably the best option of the whole lot.
+If the meat is still slightly frozen, they are however probably the best option of the whole lot for slicing off a nice steak or thinner cuts.

 Can You Partially Thaw The Meat Before Slicing It?